johann-solo/oliveandmango.github.io/_posts/blog/2017-07-02-vegan-mocha-fudge-popsicles.md

 categories: Blog
 tags: Food
 excerpt: >-
-  <p>Put a spring in your step with these sweet and light popsicle that are sure
+  <p>Put a spring in your step with these sweet and light popsicles that are sure
   to keep you cool on those hot days</p>
 ---
 These icy pops will put a spring in your step or as I like to put it &mdash; pep in your step from the added dose of coffee in them.
 I literally need coffee and chocolate on a daily basis &mdash; not as much as my 2 litres of water a day but definitely, they tie for second place.
 These deliver on both the coffee and chocolate deliciously!